-TARLE 6 Controlled PHN Studies: Duration Dosages, and Number of Patients
+TABLE 6.
+Controlled PHN Studies: Duration, Dosages, and Number of Patients aGiven in 3 divided doses (TID)

-Study Study Duration Gabapentin (mg/day) ^a Target Dose Patients Receiving Gabapentin Patients Receiving Placebo
+Study Study Duration Gabapentin (mg/day)° Target Dose Patients Receiving Gabapentin Patients Receiving Placebo

+Ganaheurun FlaceDU

-1 8 Weeks 3600 113 116
+1 8 weeks 3600 113 116

-2 7 Weeks 1800, 2400 223 111
+2 7 weeks 1800, 2400 223 111

 Total 336 227

-Given in 3 divided dosses (III) Each study included a 7-or 8-week double-blind phase (3 or 4 weeks of titration and 4 weeks of fixed dose).
-Patients initiated treatment with titration to a maximum of 900 mg/day gabapentin over 3 days.
+Fach study included a 7-or 8-week double-blind phase (3 or 4 weeks of titration and 4 weeks of fixed dose).
+Patients initiated treatment with titration to a Each study included a 7-bit of verse outpute thin phase (s) of 4 weeks of intrational and 4 weeks of incer uses), raidents intrated treatment with intration to a maximum of 900 mg/day gabapentin over 3 days.
 Dosages were then to be titrated in 600 to 1200 mg/day increments at 3-to 7-day intervals to the target dose over 3 to 4 weeks.
 Patients recorded their pain in a daily diary using an 11-point numeric pain rating scale ranging from 0 (no pain) to 10 (worst possible pain).
 A mean pain score during baseline of at least 4 was required for randomization.
-Analyses were conducted using the ITT population (all randomized patients who received at least one dose of study medication).
+Analyses were conducted using the ITT population (all randomized patients who received at least one dose of study medication)